kiteco/vim-plugin/README.md

 - `KiteGeneralSettings` - open Kite's settings in the Copilot.
 - `KitePermissions` - open Kite's permission settings in the Copilot.
 - `KiteHelp` - show overview documentation.
+- `KiteEnableAutoStart` - start Kite automatically when Vim starts.
+- `KiteDisableAutoStart` - do not start Kite automatically when Vim starts.